the-turing-way/the-turing-way/book/website/foreword/governance.md

 Within *The Turing Way*, {ref}`Working Groups (or WGs)<subprojects>` are formed by small groups of people who work together on specific topics, themes, or types of work identified by community members as areas of interest.

-At the time of writing this chapter, following WGs have been established and being led by community members in various roles:
+At the time of writing this chapter, the following WGs have been established and are being led by community members in various roles:
 - Translation and Localisation WG
 - Infrastructure WG
 - Accessibility WG